 The underground cemetery consists of many parts.
 The most important place of the cemetery is the so-called Pope’s Crypt, called the “little Vatican”, because nine of the Popes from the 3rd century were buried there.
 On the walls, there are original inscriptions in Greek about five popes.
 In the fourth century, Pope Damasus transformed this crypt into a place of worship.
 He ordered to put an altar in it, of which only the ancient marble pedestal has survived.
 Two light holes were cut in the ceiling and columns supporting architraves were placed, from which lamps and crosses hung in honour of martyrs.

 The Milan Edict, issued in 313 jointly by the emperors Constantine the Great and Licinius, gave Christianity a legal status in the Empire and caused a gradual transfer of Christian burials to the surface.
 The last burials in the catacombs date back to the middle of the fifth century.

 Exploration and scientific research of the catacombs began at the end of the 16th century thanks to Antonio Bosio (1575-1629), nicknamed “Columbus of Rome Underground”.
-In 1593 he discovered the entrance to the Domitilia Catacombs, and in the following years he managed to locate about thirty underground corridors.
+In 1593 he discovered the entrance to the Domitilla Catacombs, and in the following years, he managed to locate about thirty underground corridors.
 After his death, the result of his work was published.
 On the one hand, this had an impact on further research in the 17th and 18th centuries, and on the other, the spread of the legend of underground treasures brought another catastrophe wave of looting and irretrievable destruction of the monuments therein.
-St. Catacombs The Callixtus were not found until 1854 by Giovanni Battista de Rossi.
+The catacombs of Saint Callixtus were not found until 1854 by Giovanni Battista de Rossi.